Electricity and meter questions answered

 An electricity meter serial number or MPAN (Meter Point Administration Number) is a unique number, which identifies the meter at your home.
 This number can be found on your electricity bill – it is usually on the bottom left.
-You can also find the number on your meter too – it's usually on the front, near the barcode.
-If you can’t find this number, simply contact your supplier and they'll be able to tell you what it is.
+This guide can help you with any bill questions.
+You can also usually find the number on your meter too – it's usually on the front, near the barcode.
+If you can’t find this number, contact your supplier, and they'll be able to tell you what it is.

 What's a prepayment meter?